TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 63/Isaiah 63.18.md

 ---

-Thy holy people possessed [it] but a little while: our adversaries have trodden down thy sanctuary.
+Your holy people possessed [it] but a little while: our adversaries have trodden down your sanctuary.